deev/tahoe-lafs/docs/specifications/leasedb.rst

 Writing to the persistent store objects is in general not an atomic operation.
 So the leasedb also keeps track of which shares are in an inconsistent state because they have been partly written.
-XXX I don't think this is true ‽ I hope it isn't — I currently think that I want that atomicity to be implemented solely using the persistent storage (so that if the local store fails we still have atomicity).
+(This may change in future when we implement a protocol to improve atomicity of updates to mutable shares.)

 Leases are no longer stored in shares.
 The same share format is used as before, but the lease slots are ignored, and are cleared when rewriting a